BhavikSheth/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: Wednesday 11th January 2016

+**Today's Progress:** Fixed bugs in my code and made some design changes.

+**Thoughts:** Couldn't push myself to work enough today because of a flu which didn't let me sleep enough last night.
+Don't feel good for not making the most out of all the time I had.
+Hoping this flu passes quickly so I can get back to working hard.

+**Link(s) to work:** [Javascript Calculator](http://codepen.io/BhavikSheth/full/VPYGvy/)

 ### Day 4: Tuesday 10th January 2016

 **Today's Progress:** Cleaned up my code by making functions for duplicate code.
 Renamed css classes and variables to names easier to understand.
 Made comments to the code to describe what each step/function is doing.